TomaszWaszczyk/historia.waszczyk.com/src/content/may-31.md

 <img src="./img/may/kopalniawujek.jpg"><br><br>

+---

+Andrey Lugovoy calls himself victim in Litvinenko case

+Russian businessman Andrey Lugovoy at a press conference in Moscow has called himself a victim, not the murderer in the Litvinenko case, saying the British special services used him as a scapegoat.

+Before November, 2006, almost no one had heard the name Aleksandr Litvinenko.
+Now it’s almost impossible not to.

+The former Russian security officer died last November three weeks after falling ill on November 1.
+He was admitted to hospital and for weeks it was unclear what was causing him to deteriorate.

+With the launch of an investigation a media sensation broke out in the UK-the country obsessed by the “Spy Story” with new speculation each day and almost all fingers pointing at the Kremlin.

+“The police investigation will proceed and I think people should know that there is no diplomatic or political barrier in the way of that investigation going wherever it needs to go,” British Prime Minister Tony Blair stressed.

+Specialist narrowed down the lethal poison to the radio-active substance polonium 210 shortly before Litvinenko died.
+The fatal dose could have cost close to 20 MLN pounds.

+---

 ### 1942

 W getcie krakowskim funkcjonariusze Gminy Żydowskiej, przy pomocy policjantów z Judischer Ordungsdienst przeprowadzili kontrolę tzw kart rozpoznawczych, co stało się bezpośrednim pretekstem do rozpoczęcia wysiedlenia około 5 tysięcy ludzi.
 Większość z nich trafiła do obozu zagłady w Bełżcu.